If the history of mobile enterprise applications started with email, the next step in its evolution was CRM --

 Yet as mobile smartphones and tablet computers become ubiquitous and end users clamor for business information delivered to them on the go, enterprises are left to piece together how they will answer those requests.

-So, what can CRM's history with mobile teach us about
+So, what can CRM's history with mobile teach us about mobilizing other enterprise applications?

 "The first thing we've learned is that you can't take what was on the desktop and put it on a small screen," said Maribel Lopez, founder and CEO of Lopez Research, a San Francisco-based mobile computing consultancy.
 "While it sounds incredibly obvious, it's still a big piece of learning."

 Early mobile CRM applications were simply miniaturized versions of the desktop application, which didn't work because people work differently on mobile devices.

 Furthermore, early mobile CRM efforts often took an application-centric approach versus a business process-focused approach.

 "The biggest change that we're getting in moving out of email and through CRM is, when you think of the application, it's about what do we need to know," Lopez said.
 "Sometimes all the data you need isn't in one application, it's a composite application.
 You may need to pull something out of, say, SAP or an Oracle system and present that."